itsjonlau/Final-Project/README.md

 - Pandas
 - Jupyter Notebook

-## Communication Protocols
-The main way our team communicates is via Slack and commenting back and forth within our Google document.
-We also have a video meeting each week to discuss progress and outline next steps.

 ## Machine Learning
 For our first machine learning model, which we created to determine vaccine allocations, we chose data that was publicly available and showed COVID-19 death by week and by sex, age and state.
 There were no missing values from the data, though there were some cases where the data was a 0, which we left in as it represented 0 deaths that week.
 We created dummy variables for gender, state and age range to ensure that there was a numeric variable for these that the model would understand.